If you love good hearty food, then you’ve probably noticed that Caribbean and Cuban restaurants are starting to take over the Liverpool food scene.

-This beautiful converted church is the perfect setting to enjoy an exotic infused menu featuring everything from oven roasted okra and coconut curry to delicious pork fillets wrapped in Cuban style ham served with sautéed garlic potatoes and greens with a piquillo pepper sauce.
+This beautiful converted church is the perfect setting to enjoy an exotic infused menu featuring everything from Caribbean inspired mussels and mojito lamb rump, to delicious jerk chicken with coconut rice and pineapple salsa.

-With Salsa Classes every Tuesday, Sunday Service Gospel Brunch with a live gospel choir on Sundays, live music on a Thursday and its outstanding range of rum cocktails, this is the number one destination for an unforgettable carnival experience.
+With Sunday Service Gospel Brunch with a live gospel choir on Sundays, the famous petal shower on Fridays and Saturdays and its outstanding range of rum cocktails, this is the number one destination for an unforgettable carnival experience.

 What to eat: The Finca Cubano with Croquettas

-One of the new trendy pop up restaurants that has burst onto the scene in Liverpool, FINCA is a unique al fresco food joint that has had residency in the Botanical Gin Garden and the Merchant on Slater Street.
+One of the new trendy pop up restaurants that has burst onto the scene in Liverpool, FINCA is a unique al fresco food joint that has had residency in the Botanical Gin Garden, the Merchant on Slater Street and Constellations.

-However, this summer it has found a new home at Constellations in the Baltic Triangle and we’re sure it’ll fit right in.
+However, this summer it has found a new home at the brand new Duke Street Market and we’re sure it’ll fit right in.

 The menu, although continuously changing, mainly revolves around Cubanos, a traditional hearty Cuban sandwich, and slow cooked marinated meats that are cooked on open-barrel barbecues on site.

-Choose from delicious creamy croquettas and sweet potato fries to sandwiches filled with mojo marinated pork shoulder, horseshoe gammon, pickles, mustard, and Gouda cheese, the menu is packed with flavour.
+Choose from delicious creamy gouda and spring onion croquettas and sweet potato fries, to sandwiches filled with mojo marinated pork shoulder, horseshoe gammon, pickles, mustard, and Gouda cheese, the menu is packed with flavour.

-If you’ve got a sweet tooth, FINCA also serve sugary Bunuelos which are a doughnut like dessert and too good to miss.
+If you’ve got a sweet tooth, FINCA also serve sugary Bunuelos which are a Cuban doughnut like dessert made from sweet potato and yuca.
+They are too good to miss.

 Where: Victoria Street or Hanover Street